Ji-Hwan Bae Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 28th in MLB with a collective 7.8 strikeouts per nine innings.
+- The Cardinals pitching staff is 28th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Cardinals have the 23rd-ranked team ERA among all league pitching staffs (4.66).
+- The Cardinals have the 24th-ranked team ERA across all league pitching staffs (4.67).

-- Cardinals pitchers combine to allow 136 home runs (one per game), the least in baseball.
+- Cardinals pitchers combine to allow 137 home runs (one per game), the least in the league.

+- Thompson (3-5 with a 3.92 ERA and 47 strikeouts in 39 2/3 innings pitched) makes the start for the Cardinals, his fifth of the season.

+- In his last appearance on Tuesday, the left-hander tossed four innings against the San Diego Padres, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.